Dave864/rshell/src/README.md

   char *strtok_r(char *str, const char *delim, char **saveptr);
   ```
   It looks exactly the same as that for `strtok`, except that it takes in an additional argument, `saveptr`.
 The
-  `str` and `delim` arguments function for `strtok_r` the same way they do for `strtok`.
-The `saveptr` argument,
+  `str` and `delim` arguments function for `strtok_r` work the same way they do for `strtok`.
+The `saveptr`
-  as stated before, serves as a way to keep track of what is left to be parsed in `str`.
+  argument, as stated before, serves as a way to keep track of what is left to be parsed in `str`.

-  Let's use it in the program to get a better idea of how to use `saveptr`.
+  Let's use it in the previous program and walk through what is happening..
   ```
 	#include <iostream>
 	#include <string.h>